MCillo/meet/README.md

     - Given – user has selected a city and is viewing the list of events for selected city.
     - When – user selects an event to view its details.
     - Then – chart displaying the event details is displayed.

+## Serverless Function Use
+This app will use Amazon Web Service Lambda for its Authorization Server.
+The user will log in to their Google account with their Google credentials.
+This will generate a consumer key and consumer secret.
+These will then be used to request an access token that will be used to allow the user access to use the app.